hush-shell/hush/book/src/intro/basic-constructs.md

 # Basic Constructs

-As *Hush* aims to be simple language, only standard control flow constructs are supported.
+As *Hush* aims to be simple language, only basic control flow constructs and operations are supported.

 ## Variables